Last updated: 6 December 2021

-Here is an update on what Rotorua Community Hospice looks like at Level 2 in response to COVID-19.
+Here is an update on what Rotorua Community Hospice looks like in the red level of the COVID-19 Protection Framework (traffic lights).

 As an essential service, we continue to support over 120 patients with a life-limiting illness and their whānau every month.
 Our priority is to do this as safely as possible.
 We are following the Ministry of Health guidelines and working closely with the Lakes District Health Board.

 Our team will continue to provide care to patients much the same as we have at Alert Level 2, we do ask that you phone ahead before visiting our Hospice office (all outlined in the information below):

 We continue to provide the best possible support and care to our patients and their whānau.
 We promise we will keep those of you in our care informed about what we’re doing.

 - We will be increasing the use of personal protective equipment (PPE) to keep you and our staff safe.

 - We may phone patients or family members prior to visiting.
 We’ll be asking questions about if they or anyone near them might have been exposed to COVID-19.
 We’ll also ask about your current health and any symptoms you may have.

 - Our loan equipment to improve patient’s quality of life has always been carefully cleaned and sanitised.
 We are continuing to do this and provide equipment to patients and their whānau.